mainmatter/ember-simple-auth/packages/ember-simple-auth-torii/README.md

 In order to use the torii authenticator (see the
-[API docs for `Authenticators.Torii`](http://ember-simple-auth.simplabs.com/ember-simple-auth-torii-api-docs.html#SimpleAuth-Authenticators-Torii)) wraps the [torii library](https://github.com/Vestorly/torii) the application needs to configure one or more torii providers, e.g.:
+[API docs for `Authenticators.Torii`](http://ember-simple-auth.simplabs.com/ember-simple-auth-torii-api-docs.html#SimpleAuth-Authenticators-Torii)) the application needs to configure one or more torii providers, e.g.:

 ```js
 window.ENV = window.ENV || {};